justmx/Studio/README.md

 |webpack| Bundler with plugin system and integrated development server |
 |webpack-dev-middleware| Adds middleware support to webpack |
 |webpack-hot-middleware| Adds hot reloading to webpack |

-## Having Issues?
-Try these things first:
-1. Run `npm install` - If you forget to do this, you'll see this: babel-node: command not found.
-2. Make sure the path doesn't include any spaces.
-Spaces in path will cause issues on Windows.
-3. Use Node 5.11.1 if on Windows.
-Node 6 has issues on some Windows machines.
-4. Don't run the project from a symbolic link.
-It will cause issues with file watches.